 The embedded Linux operating system running in the Unison is based on kernel version 2.4.31 and version 10 of the Slackware Linux distribution.
 As such it supports a complete set of security provisions:

-- System passwords are kept in an encrypted file, /etc/shadow which is not accessible by users other than root. - Direct root logins are only permitted on the local RS-232 console or via SSH.
+• System passwords are kept in an encrypted file, /etc/shadow which is not accessible by users other than root.

 APPENDIX A